itisclaudio/egan/README.md

 # Readme

-Django project that can parse the table on the Methodologies page of ejproxy.com and save the results into an SQLite database.
-The code should be executable via a command line.
+Django project that parses the table on the Methodologies page of ejproxy.com and saves the results into an SQLite database.
+The is executable via a command line.

-Please include instructions on how to use it.
-Once you’re done, please either push your code into a repository (any will work) and share the link OR zip it up and attach it with your response.
-Also, please try not to spend more than 1 hour on this challenge.

 ## Instructions